 My partner totally relish the taste of a good biryani.
 He was introduced and pampered to the taste of authentic biriyani by two of his very close friends.
 After marriage, I showed him how to make this biryani.
 This recipe of this dum biryani is my own learning based on my interactions with few chefs in various authentic Indian restaurants.

 - Marinating the chicken.
-For good chicken biryani, over night marination is required.
+Marinade the chicken over night for getting a good tender and juicy chicken biryani.
 I will say at the minimum marinade for 3 hours.

 - Cooking the chicken.
-Chicken needs to be cooked to semi-cooked state.
+Cook the chicken to semi-cooked state.

 - Semi-cooking rice.
-Rice needs to be cooked to half cooked state.
+Cook the rice to half cooked state.

 - Layering.
 Adding the rice and chicken in layers of rice, chicken, rice, chicken, and rice.